$567,103Average Value$318Average Price per Sq Ft53Homes For Sale

 Surrounded by national parks and ski slopes

-In Dixie National Forest, Duck Creek Village has abundant nature areas like Aspen-Mirror Lake, with whitewater rapids and rainbow trout.
+In Dixie National Forest, Duck Creek Village has abundant nature areas like Aspen-Mirror Lake, which has rainbow trout.
 Another landmark is Cedar Breaks National Monument, a desert canyon with hiking trails at 10,000 feet of elevation.
-Brian Head Resort is a skiing mountain, offering mountain biking trails and more than 70 runs on 650 acres of skiable terrain.
+Brian Head Resort offers mountain biking trails and more than 70 runs on 650 acres of skiable terrain.
 Two national parks are within an hour's drive, including Bryce Canyon National Park and Zion National Park, which have sandstone canyons and rock formations.
 "It is a summertime place because of its perfect location between Zion and Bryce Canyon National Parks," Hevle says.
 "It's also a haven for hiking, snowmobiling and ATV riding."

 Due to dry conditions, Kane County may experience wildfires, damaging the local forests and structures.
 Most forest fires are caused by human activity, such as campfires and fireworks.
 Snowfall can cause landslides on steep mountain slopes, although winters here are mild compared to much of the state.